 “The current theory is that depression reflects deficits in serotonin,” Ekkekakis says.
 “As it turns out, exercise naturally increases the amount of serotonin in the brain, essentially mimicking the effects of drugs used to treat the deficiency.”

-In fact, he says, some health professionals now recommend exercise to individuals with sub clinical, mild and moderate levels of depression.
+In fact, he says, some health professionals now recommend exercise to individuals with sub clinical, mild or moderate levels of depression.

 Exercise produces “feel-better” substances.

-Most people have heard of endorphins, or hormones released in the brain in response to pain and stress.
+Most people have heard of endorphins: hormones released in the brain in response to pain and stress.
 “Endorphins create the sense of euphoria that follows exercise that felt hard, or even exhausting,” he says.

 The brain also produces lesser-known substances called endocannabinoids, which are neurotransmitters that play a role in brain function.
 “These also increase with exercise, but the exercise does not need to be as demanding,” Ekkekakis says.
 He adds that early-stage research shows that even moderate exercise, such as a walk or a jog, can trigger the “feel-better” effect.

 That’s why exercise is one of the things you can do to manage stress better.